(Reading time: 7 min)

 - Do not eat or snack before going to bed.
 You want to give your body the necessary time to recover, repair and replenish.
 Do not take away any of this precious time away for digestion.
 Aim to have your last meal before 7pm and do not eat until breakfast the next day.
 This will also do wonders for your metabolism, digestion and weight.

 - Avoid bright white and blue light in the evening and set up night shift on your phone.
 Do not use your phone, tablet or computer just before going to bed.
 Keep them outside of your bedroom on airplane mode.

 - Turn off your Wifi at night (buy a timer that switches off the Wifi each night and turns it back on in the morning).

 - Do not read the news or scary books at bedtime and do not watch scary or exciting movies before going to bed.

 If you struggle with some of the above listed habits, then a therapy with the RTT™ method can be a helpful tool to introduce some new healthy routines, leaving the old ones behind.
 Book your free discovery call today!

 WHAT TO DO WHEN YOU ARE WIDE AWAKE AT NIGHT?

 - If you are wide awake, do not stay in bed tossing and turning.
 Get up and do something calming, such as reading a book (nothing exciting and not on your phone) or listen to calming music.
 Do this until you feel sleepy and then go to bed again.

 - If you are worrying about things, take a journal and write your worries down.
 Write down action steps you can take to deal with these issues.
 Plan the steps you want to take the next day.
 This can help your mind to calm down, creating the belief that you have dealt with the issue at hand and have identified the necessary action steps.

 I hope you find this information useful.
-If you would like to find out more about my therapy do not hesitate, just get in touch.
+If you would like to find out more about my therapy or have more questions about insomnia please do not hesitate, just get in touch.